Cadmium telluride (CdTe) has been shown to be one of the most promising polycrystalline materials for producing thin film PV solar

 The growing attention to GDMS for trace element characterizations of PV grade CdTe/CdS powders is mainly due to its ability to quantify almost all elements in solid samples with sensitivity down to the ultra-trace range (Table 1).
 Due to the technique’s excellent reproducibility the quality of the raw materials can be easily monitored.
 Besides bulk element analyses, glow discharge is also an excellent method for depth profile measurements on the final deposited films.

-Contact us today for your Element Determinations in Photovoltaic needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your element determinations in photovoltaic needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.